luca-amorosi/sticky_controller/README.md

 #### Select sticky's controllers.

 It will select both `slide_ctrl` and `sticky_ctrl`.
-Pretty useful when you've lost it and want to focus your camera on them.
+Pretty useful when you've lost your controllers and want to focus your camera on them.

 TIP: You can deform multiple geometries simultaneously with One sticky controller.